31 Aug ERP that Suits the Fashion Industry

 An integrated accounting system presents flexible payment options and allows for automatic generation of invoices, shrinking the possibility of invoice errors and providing automatic invoice delivery.

-A Tailor-made Solution
+A Tailor-made Solution for the Fashion Industry

 The apparel industry puts unique demands on an ERP system.
 An order entry screen must take into account multiple factors, such as size, color, and style.
 An ERP system tailored to fit the apparel industry also needs to manage artwork and other steps needed to fulfill and deliver decoration orders.
 A decoration module can take order entry one step further by outlining the decoration specifications that would be added to the product before shipping to the customer, whether completed in-house or by an outside party.